 With genuine authenticity and a non-judgmental approach, Electra strives to break down the walls built up by addicts during active addiction, and expose the beauty and potential trapped within them.
 She enjoys seeing life return to their faces, as they discover or rediscover their own inner strengths and abilities.

-Counselor Lindsey Bell is a Licensed Addiction Counselor, a National Certified Counselor, and a member of the American Counseling Association.
+Counselor Lindsey Bell is a Licensed Associate Counselor, a National Certified Counselor, and a member of the American Counseling Association.
 She has worked in the addiction treatment field since 2012.

 A Burlington County native, Lindsey earned a bachelor's degree in Psychology and a Master of Mental Health Counseling from Caldwell University.
 She is experienced as an in-home clinician supporting early recovery in the family home, and has witnessed the importance of engaging the whole family into a program of family wellness and treatment, to foster healing.